Noah-Hood/dynapork/notes/data.md

-# Bounded Context: Information Gathering
+# Bounded Context: IP Monitoring

-  data IPV4Address = four groups of string separated with periods
+data TimeWindow = Frequency of re-checking IP

+data IPV4 = string of x.x.x.x where -1 < x < 256

+data IPAddress =
+  Unvalidated
+  OR Validated

+data Unvalidated = IPV4
-  data InvalidIP = IPV4Address
+data Validated = IPV4

-  data ValidIP = IPV4Address
+data IPValidationResult =
+  IPAddress
+  OR IPValidationError

-  data PublicIP =
+data IPValidationError =
-    InvalidIP
+  Empty
+  OR OverLength
-    OR ValidIP
+  OR InvalidQuartets

+# Bounded Context: DNS Record Maintenance

+data TTL = Timespan in seconds

-  data DNSRecord =
+data DNS Listing =
-    ID
-    AND Name
+  Name
-    AND DNSRecordType
+  AND Type
-    AND Content // IPv4
+  AND Content
   AND TTL
-    AND Priority
-    AND Notes
+  AND Prio

-  data ID = string
+data Name =
+  Root
+  OR Subdomain

-  data Name = string
+data Subdomain = string

-  data DNSRecordData =
+data DNSType =
   A
   OR MX
   OR CNAME
   OR ALIAS
   OR TXT
   OR NS
   OR AAAA
-    OR SRV
+  OR SRC
   OR TLSA
-    OR CAA
+  OR CAAA

-  data Content = IPV4Address
+data Content = string

-  data TTL = integer time in seconds, greater than or equal to 600

-  data Priority = unknown
+data Prio = unknown

-  data Notes = string

-  data DNSRecord =
-    InvalidatedDNSRecord
-    OR ValidDNSRecord